-At the Monastery of St. Gertrude we share the Benedictine charism: a way of life, seeking God in community.
-This means that all aspects of our lives flow from this commitment to Benedictine spirituality.
-We are committed to values and practices of prayer, community, service, hospitality as a way of transforming ourselves and our world.
+At the Center for Benedictine Life at the Monastery of St. Gertrude, sharing the Benedictine charism is a way of life: seeking God in community.
+This means all aspects of each person’s life flows from this commitment to Benedictine spirituality.
+The commitment is to values and practices of prayer, community, service, hospitality as a way of transforming the self and the world.

-We are a community of professed sisters who are partnering with lay people to explore new ways to enable people to live Benedictine spirituality in their lives.
-We have established programs that help people explore and live Benedictine life apart from traditional, professed monastic life.
+Vowed Benedictine Sisters partner with lay people to explore new ways to enable people to live Benedictine spirituality.
+Programs have been established help people explore and live Benedictine life apart from traditional, professed monastic life.

-The Monastery of St. Gertrude offers many opportunities to our volunteers to serve in our monastic community.
+The Center for Benedictine Life at the Monastery of St. Gertrude offers many opportunities to our volunteers to serve in our monastic community.
 St. Gertrude’s invites monastery volunteers to live within our spiritual community, assist on a regular basis with ministry tasks and community support, or help with special, monastic community projects.

-At the Monastery of St. Gertrude, oblates take an active participatory role in areas such as the annual Raspberry Festival, monastery committees, and retreat ministry.
+Oblates take an active participatory role in areas such as the annual Raspberry Social, monastery committees, and retreat ministry.
 Oblates also volunteer where needed – the kitchen, garden, museum, library, monastery offices, and during liturgies.

-The Artist Residency at St. Gertrude is a month-long opportunity for women visual artists, musicians, and writers to spend time with their practices in a monastic setting amidst the Benedictine Sisters of Cottonwood, Idaho.
-You will live in the Monastery, joining the community in meals and other aspects of community life.
-You will be provided with studio space and your residency should conclude with an informal presentation of your work to the monastic community.
-All meals are provided as well as a private room with a private bathroom.
+The Artist in Residence program at St. Gertrude is a month-long opportunity for women visual artists, musicians, and writers to spend time with their practices in a monastic setting at the Center for Benedictine Life at the Monastery of St. Gertrude, Cottonwood, Idaho.
+It is an opportunity to live in the monastery, joining the community in meals and other aspects of community life.
+Studio space is provided and the residency should conclude with an informal presentation to the monastic community of the work completed.
+All meals are provided, as well as a private room with a private bathroom.
 There is no fee to apply or participate.

 living as a monk in everyday life: a benedictine spirituality cohort